Spells

 andt

-have special semantics (simple transfers of NFTs and tokens don’t need app contract proofs, so the recursive spell proof can be generated faster).id
+have special meaning (simple transfers of NFTs and tokens don’t need app contract proofs, so the recursive spell proof can be generated faster).identity

 is the verification key hash of the app implementing the logic of the asset: how it can be minted or burned, staked or used.